mennooo/SQLcl/README.md

 # Testing scripts with Netbeans IDE

 ## Basic Nashorn scripts
-In this section is you'll learn the basics of writing Nashorn scripts.
+In this section is you'll learn the basics of writing Nashorn scripts and how to install Netbeans EDI.

 [Basic Nashorn scripts](doc/netbeans.md)